What are Emissions Auctions?

 I am already an EEX member but not currently admitted to the EUA spot market.
 What do I have to do in order to participate in the auctions?

-EEX members may contact the EEX Sales Team in Leipzig, London, or Paris, to be guided through the admission process for the EUA spot market.
-This will include the completion of some basic forms for identifying two persons responsible for registry transaction requests, ordering a technical connection to the spot market, and identifying an authorised trader for the spot market.
+EEX members may contact their responsible Key Account Manager from the EEX Sales Team in Leipzig, London, Madrid, Milan, Oslo or Paris to be guided through the admission process.
+Alternatively EEX members may directly contact the single admission team of EEX and ECC for the EUA spot market.
+This will include the completion of some basic forms in order to identify two persons responsible for registry transaction requests, ordering a technical connection and identifying an authorised trader for the spot market.

 I would like to become an EEX member in order to participate in the auctions.
 What do I have to do?

-Interested companies must first check that they fulfil the EEX and EU Auction participation requirements.
-If so, the first step is to contact the EEX Sales Team in Leipzig, London, or Paris, to be guided through the admission process for the EEX markets and informed on the different types of membership options.
-In parallel, they must sign an agreement with a clearing bank who is a member of the European Commodity Clearing (ECC).
+Interested companies must first make sure that they fulfil the EEX and EU Auction participation requirements.
+The first step is to contact the single admission team of EEX and ECC, or alternatively the EEX Sales Team in Leipzig, London, Madrid, Milan, Oslo or Paris, to be guided through the admission process for the EEX markets and discuss the different types of membership options.
+In parallel, they must sign an agreement with a clearing bank that is a member of the European Commodity Clearing (ECC).

 I would like to participate in the auctions without becoming an EEX member.
 How can I do that?

-Companies who would like to participate indirectly in the auctions may contact a clearing member of European Commodity Clearing, or a trading member of EEX, and request to enter into an agreement.
-Once the agreement has been concluded, the member is informed on their client’s bid preferences, and receives any necessary upfront payments in time for the auction.
+Companies which would like to participate indirectly in the auctions may contact a clearing member of European Commodity Clearing (ECC), or a trading member of EEX, and request to enter into an agreement.
+Once the agreement has been concluded, the clearing or trading member is advised about their client’s bid preferences, and receives any necessary upfront payments in time for the auction.

-© 2016 European Energy Exchange AG
+© 2020 European Energy Exchange AG